Discourses

 Discourse: Beyond the perception envelope with Conrad Shawcross

-Join Conrad Shawcross as he explores using artistic expression to explore cosmological theories and the perception envelope.
+Join Conrad Shawcross as he uses artistic expression to explore cosmological theories and the perception envelope.

 This Discourse will be an evening of exploration of the interconnectivity between art and science, as both process and practice – and how humanity's insatiable curiosity fuels the development of both fields.
 Over the three-decade practice of British artist Conrad Shawcross, he has dedicated himself to delving into the intricate depths of human perception, employing a nuanced fusion of geometry, philosophy, and optics.